How It Works

-A light tube costs about $500 when professionally installed, compared to more than $2,000 for a skylight.
-If you’re reasonably handy and comfortable working on a roof, install a light tube yourself using a kit that costs $150 to $250.
+A light tube costs about $500 to $1,000 when professionally installed, compared with more than $2,000 for a skylight.
+If you’re reasonably handy and comfortable working on a roof, install a light tube yourself using a kit that costs about $200 to $400.
 Unlike a skylight, a light tube doesn’t require new drywall, paint, and alterations to framing members.

-A 10-inch tube, the smallest option, is the equivalent of three 100-watt bulbs, enough to illuminate up to 200 sq. ft. of floor area; 14-inch tubes can brighten as much as 300 sq. ft.
+A 10-inch tube, the smallest option, is the equivalent of three 100-watt bulbs, enough to illuminate up to 200 square feet of floor area; 14-inch tubes can brighten as much as 300 square feet.

 Popular locations for a light tube include any areas where constant indirect light is handy:

 The only place you don’t want a light tube is above a TV or computer screen where it might create uncomfortable glare.

 Channeling light down to the first floor of a two-story house is feasible if you have a closet or mechanical chase through which you can run the tube.
 The job can quickly become more complicated if there’s flooring to cut through, or if you encounter wiring, plumbing, and HVAC ducts.

 Is Your House Right for a Light Tube?